edinburgh-napier/set09121/lectures/lecture1.md

 # Why Not Just Use Unity/Unreal?

-* Because some people need to make Unity/Unreal!
+* Because some people need to make Unity/Unreal! <!-- .element: class="fragment" -->

 * No, really.
-Engine teams are still a huge employment area
+Engine teams are still a huge employment area <!-- .element: class="fragment" -->

-* More widely: It's important for everyone to understand how engines work
+* It's important for everyone to understand how engines work <!-- .element: class="fragment" -->

-* It will help you even if you use a pre-made engine
+* It will help you even if you use a pre-made engine <!-- .element: class="fragment" -->

 ---